Arroceros Urban Forest Park: Description

 is home to over 3,500 trees of diverse variety, such as acacia mangium, acacia auriculiformis, African tulip tree, agoho, anahaw, banyan, bunga de china, dapdap, eucalyptus, ficus benjamina, fire tree, Indian tree, kamagong, mahogany, MacArthur palm, molave, narra, neem, rain tree, rattan, rubber tree, talisay, teak, tiesa and yucca.
 It is also inhabited by different fruit trees, including aratilis, avocado, banana, caimito, coconut, guava, macopa, mango, santol, as well as ornamental plants like calachuchi, gardenia, golden shower, palomaria and ylang-ylang.
 The park has tiled pathways and concrete roads giving access to areas around the park.
-It also contains a fish pond and bridge, as well as a riverside walk.
+It also contains a fountain, fish pond and bridge, as well as a riverside walk, which in 2025, was renovated and integrated to the Pasig River Esplanade.
 The park is a habitat of different bird species, such as the long-tailed shrike, pied fantail, zebra dove, Pacific swallow, yellow-vented bulbul and brown shrike.

-It also houses the Manila Education Center, the central offices for the Division of City Schools located at its southern edge.
+It also houses the Manila Education Center, the central offices for the Division of City Schools - Manila located at its southern edge.